A Course in Interacting Particle Systems: Monotone interacting particle systems

+where the rates satisfy (\ref{downsum}) or possibly the weaker conditions from Theorem~\ref{T:graph}.
+If there exists such a random mapping representation for which all maps $m\in\Gi$ are monotone, then we say that $G$ is \emph{monotonically representable}.

-\bl[Monotone representability] Each monotonically represent\-able probability kernel is monotone.
-If the generator of an interacting particle system is monotonically representable, then, for each $t\geq 0$, the transition probability $P_t$ is a monotonically representable probability kernel . \el \bpro If a probability kernel $K$ can be written in the form (\ref{Krep}) with $M$ a random monotone map, then for each $x\leq y$, the random variables $M(x)$ and $M(y)$ are coupled such that $M(x)\leq M(y)$ a.s., so their laws are stochastically ordered as $K(x,\,\cdot\,)\leq K(y,\,\cdot\,)$.
+\begin{lemma}[Monotone representability] Each monotonically represent\-able probability kernel is monotone.
+If the generator of an interacting particle system is monotonically representable, then, for each $t\geq 0$, the transition probability $P_t$ is a monotonically representable probability kernel. \end{lemma}

+\begin{Proof} If a probability kernel $K$ can be written in the form (\ref{Krep2}) with $M$ a random monotone map, then for each $x\leq y$, the random variables $M(x)$ and $M(y)$ are coupled such that $M(x)\leq M(y)$ a.s., so their laws are stochastically ordered as $K(x,\,\cdot\,)\leq K(y,\,\cdot\,)$.
 Since this holds for all $x\leq y$, the kernel $K$ is monotone.

-Given a random mapping representation of the form (\ref{Gdef4}) of the generator $G$ of an interacting particle system, we can construct a stochastic flow $(\Xb_{s,t})_{s\leq t}$ as in Theorem~\ref{T:part} based on a Poisson set $\om\sub\Gi\times\R$.
-If all maps $m\in\Gi$ are monotone, then the random maps $\Xb_{s,t}:S^\La\to S^\La$ are also monotone, since they are pointwise defined as the concatenation of finitely many maps from $\Gi$.
+Given a random mapping representation of the form (\ref{Gdef4}) of the generator $G$ of an interacting particle system, we can construct a stochastic flow $(\Xb_{s,t})_{s\leq t}$ as in Theorem~\ref{T:Poispart} based on a graphical representation $\om$.
+If all maps $m\in\Gi$ are monotone, then for each finite $\om'\sub\om$, the maps $(\Xb^{\om'}_{s,t})_{s\leq t}$ defined in (\ref{Xom}) are also monotone, since they are the concatenation of finitely many maps from $\Gi$.
+By Proposition~\ref{P:fincon}, this implies that the maps $(\Xb_{s,t})_{s\leq t}$ are also monotone.
 It follows that

-is a representation of $P_t$ in terms of the random monotone map $\Xb_{0,t}$, so $P_t$ is monotonically representable. \epro
+is a representation of $P_t$ in terms of the random monotone map $\Xb_{0,t}$, so $P_t$ is monotonically representable. \end{Proof}

 We say that an interacting particle system is \emph{monotone} if its transition kernels are monotone probability kernels, and we say that it is \emph{monotonically representable} if its generator is monotonically representable.
 Somewhat surprisingly, it turns out that for probability kernels, ``monotonically representable'' is a strictly stronger concept than being ``monotone''.
 See \cite{FM01} for an example of a probability kernel on $\{0,1\}^2$ that is monotone but not monotonically representable.
 Nevertheless, it turns out that (almost) all monotone interacting particle systems that one encounters in practice are also monotonically representable.